takuyahara/test-sonar-cloud/README.md

 #### git reflog / git reset
 They saved me a lot in case of mal- commit/merge/rebase.

+### git-flow (AVH Edition)
+Helpful plugin to base development on [a successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/).
+When installing this I newly learned bash completion and also installed git-flow-completion which turned typing blazing fast.

 ## My contributions
 Here is a list of the issue I found, reported and contributed during development.